giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 ```

 Finally, we want to enable also logging for the access logs bucket itself.
 In order to do that,
-modify placeholders in `examples/logging-policy.json` before create run the command (For convention use `self-access-logs` as prefix)
+modify placeholders in `examples/logging-policy.json` before create run the command (For convention use `self-logs` as prefix)
 ```
 aws s3api put-bucket-logging --bucket $CLUSTER-access-logs --bucket-logging-status file://examples/logging-policy.json
 ```